-Your situation is not unique, many business get the domain bug as easy as anyone else.
+Your situation is not unique.
+Many businesses get the domain bug as easily as anyone else.
 After securing their trade names, prospecting for potential marketing domains can create huge portfolios quickly.
 Fortunately, you have a few options.

-You will benefit by first consolidating the domains under one registrar, I've been moving everything to my HPD Domain Registration (or GoDaddy Domains) Choose a platform that lets you search and filter search domains.
+You will benefit by first consolidating the domains under one registrar.
+I've been moving everything to a register that can lock domains to prevent transfers.
+Choose a platform that lets you search and filter search domains.

 Once you have everything in one place, I would ask yourself, “How much do I want these domains to produce?” and “What would I like to accomplish with these domains?“